John Jefferys (clockmaker)

 John Jefferys (1701 – 1754) was an English clockmaker and watchmaker.

 His parents, John and Jane Jefferys lived in a house called Darbies in the village of Midgham in the parish of Thatcham in Berkshire.
 His father was a wool merchant.
 His maternal grandparents were William and Bridgett Yeats.
 He had at least five brothers and one sister.
 Although his father was a Quaker, he was christened on 18 March 1701.

 On 4 November 1717 he began an apprenticeship with watchmaker Edward Jagger at Well Close Square, Stepney, London.
 After nine years of teaching on 26 January 1726 he became a member of the Clockmakers Company of London.
 In 1735 Larcum Kendall was a new apprentice.
-Around 1753 he built a pocketwatch for watchmaker John Harrison.
+Around 1753 he built a pocketwatch for clockmaker John Harrison.
 After he died Larcum Kendall took over his workshop.

 In popular media

 Actor Peter-Hugo Daly was cast as John Jefferys in the Channel 4 TV series, Longitude in 2000.